The Fifty New Churches Act

 Following the Restoration of the Monarchy in 1660 the Church of England resumed as the official Church and regulations were passed that discriminated against Dissenters in London, forcing them to move out to surrounding villages.
 The pendulum began to swing the other way again when William III, a member of the Dutch Reformed Church, became King.

-According to the Act a Commission was established to oversee the building programme.
+According to the Act, a Commission was established to oversee the building programme.
 Its original members were the architects Sir Christopher Wren, Sir John Vanbrugh and Thomas Archer.
 Vanbrugh wrote at the time of the need for grandeur and magnificence in the new churches and he and Wren recommended towers with spires and porticoes, reflected in a resolution of the Committee in July 1712.
 In October 1711 they appointed the Surveyors Nicholas Hawksmoor and William Dickinson from the Queen’s Office of Works to organise the designs, obtain estimates and appoint workmen.
 Two years later Dickinson left the Office and was replaced by James Gibbs.
-Although not the original intention, the two Surveyors began proposing their own grand designs for the new buildings.
+Although not the original intention, Hawksmoor and Gibbs began proposing their own grand designs for the new buildings.

 Nicholas Hawksmoor was perhaps the finest architect of his generation.
-He had worked as deputy to Wren since he arrived in London at the age of eighteen and assisted in work at the Chelsea Military Hospital, Greenwich Naval Hospital, Kensington Palace and the rebuilding of numerous City churches after the Great Fire.
+He had worked as deputy to Wren since he arrived in London at the age of 18 and assisted in work at the Chelsea Military Hospital, Greenwich Naval Hospital, Kensington Palace and the rebuilding of numerous City churches after the Great Fire.
 He had a close working relationship with not only Wren but also another of the Commissioners, John Vanbrugh, with whom he had helped build the great country houses of Castle Howard and Blenheim Palace.
-Not surprisingly, as Hawksmoor had been a surveyor since the beginning, the first to receive the Commission’s approval was his design for St.Alfege, begun in 1712, accepted by the Commission even before general principles for all fifty churches had been agreed.